MENOMONEE RIVER

 All Hands Boatworks

 All Hands Boatworks builds up youth in the greater metro-Milwaukee area through wooden boatbuilding, work experiences, and on-water activities that result in good character, academic confidence, and workforce preparation.
 Adult classes offered as well!
-All Hands Boatworks offers free community sailing on student built rowboats on Fridays during the summer.
+They also host free community sailing on student built rowboats in the summer.